grondak/noticeavoid/README.md

 Or take the raw noticeavoid.asm file and paste it into an online emulation/authoring tool like https://8bitworkshop.com/v3.10.0/?platform=vcs&file=examples%2Fmissiles.a

 Have a good time.
 If this game helps you understand others, then it is a wild success.

+## Kernel Features
+This game has the following TIA assignments:
+* Ball: player- changes color when back is against wall to avoid notice
+* Missiles 0 & 1: the eyeline from the Lookie-Loos
+* Players 0 & 1:
+  * Score letters
+  * Your picture that shows what you are doing
+  * Lookie-Loos
+Background: just black
+Playfield: shows where you are on your journey to experience social anxiety and try to help Chad.

+The Game field is drawn:
+1. Score
+2. Your picture
+3. Playfield
+4. Your dot, Lookie-Loos, their eyelines.

+Features:
+* joystick movement input: moving the ball, which represents you
+* joystick fire button input: when you are against the wall, this makes you stand with your back to the wall
+* difficulty switch input
+  1. Difficulty A puts up (expert) or lowers (novice) your hoodie
+  2. Difficulty B makes you use (expert) or lower (novice) your cell phone
+* audio out
+  1. Left channel has cool beats
+  2. Right channel has the noise of anxiety

+  Updates
+  3/4/2023: Adding some few initial files with some sample/test code

+  Bio:
+  Tony Reynolds got his Atari VCS in 1977.
+With his family, they had lots of cool games.
+Just now found the right game to write for the 2600.